Gcenx/macOS_Wine_builds/README.md

 # Winehq WIP macOS Builds

-These builds won't be uploaded directly to Winehq until were happy with them, on our current timeline the plan is to have these pushed to Winehq around Wine-7.0.
+These builds won't be uploaded directly to Winehq until were happy with them, on our current timeline is to have these pushed to Winehq around Wine-7.x.

 ![Downloads count](https://img.shields.io/github/downloads/gcenx/macOS_Wine_builds/total.svg)